ADAMTS6

 ADAM metallopeptidase with thrombospondin type 1 motif 6 is a protein that in humans is encoded by the ADAMTS6 gene.

-Function
+Gene

 This gene encodes a member of the ADAMTS (a disintegrin and metalloproteinase with thrombospondin motifs) protein family.

+Structure

 Members of the family share several distinct protein modules, including a propeptide region, a metalloproteinase domain, a disintegrin-like domain, and a thrombospondin type 1 (TS) motif.
 Individual members of this family differ in the number of C-terminal TS motifs, and some have unique C-terminal domains.
 The encoded preproprotein is proteolytically processed to generate the mature enzyme.
 Expression of this gene may be regulated by the cytokine TNF-alpha.

+Clinical significance

 Mutation in ADAMTS6 causes predisposition to hernias.